What are Urinary Diseases?

 Benign Prostatic Hyperplasia (BPH)

-BPH is an enlarged prostate, it’s an increase in the size of the prostate gland.
+BPH (benign prostate hyperplasia) is an enlarged prostate, it’s an increase in the size of the prostate gland.
 BPH is common in older men.
 It is not directly connected to prostate cancer.
+Although in some cases, BPH can increase the chances of prostate cancer.

-This situation can cause uncomfortable urinary symptoms such as blocking the urine, bladder, urinary tract or kidney problems.
-The symptoms of BPH are caused by the pressure on the urethra, inflammation of the prostate, kidney stones, narrowing of urethra or scarring in the bladder due to previous surgery.
 The urethra is the narrow tube that carries urine from the bladder.
 Men suffering from BPH might experience a frequent urge to urinate.
 They may also feel the weak stream when they go for urination and still feel that the bladder is not empty.
-So, severe cases can be treated with the help of surgery.
+So, severe cases of an enlarged prostate or BPH can be treated with the help of surgery.

 Urinary incontinence is another common urinary disease where there is loss of bladder control.
-There is unwanted leakage of urine when you sneeze, cough or get the urge to urinate.
+The problem of urinary continence results in the unwanted leakage of urine when you sneeze, cough or get the urge to urinate.
 The condition can be embarrassing or inconvenient.
 Now the question is what causes urinary incontinence?
-It may be caused by:

 - Enlarged prostate